 You will love these banana chocolate chip cookies!
-This chocolate chip cookie recipe called for no white sugar and no brown sugar.
+This chocolate chip cookie recipe called for no white or brown sugar.
 These cookies are sweetened with banana and semi-sweet chocolate chips and taste amazing!
 They are delicious while being just sweet enough.
 One cup of white sugar contains 700 calories!
 So you’re saving a lot of calories when you make these.
 My kids love this recipe and ask to make them often.
-This cookie turns out cakey, sweet, and these make an excellent treat for the entire family!
+This cookie turns out cakey, and sweet, and these make an excellent treat for the entire family!

 Note: I originally posted this recipe in 2013 when my oldest son was 18 months old.
 My oldest son is now a third-grader and still loves these cookies.